meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

     password: '{cipher}FKSAJDFGYOS8F7GLHAKERGFHLSAJ'
 {% endhighlight %}

 <a name="microservice" />

 # Secure your microservice
 When enabling security in your service, the most common issues are developer-induced.
 Either there is a lack of built-in or easy security controls and at the end, we make trade-offs for functionality/features over security.
 Still, we have to think about who can access this functionality and what they can do with it.
-We enter the phase where we passed the authentication and retrieved a JSON Web Token from our gateway.
+We enter the phase where we passed the authentication and retrieved a JSON Web Token from our zuul.
-We are in a 'downstream service', where data is load balanced from the gateway.
+We are in a 'downstream service', where data is load balanced from the zuul.
 Next thing is, how do we decode this JWT?
 How can we secure our classes and methods with the help of Spring Security?

 ## Decoding the JWT